What is Mental Status Examination

 Constructional ability and praxis

 The inability to execute previously learned motor acts—not because of weakness—is known as apraxia.
-The most common type is ideomotor apraxia, where the patient can move and manipulate objects but cannot mimic specific actions.
-To test this, the examiner asks the patient to perform tasks like “light an imaginary cigarette” or “use an imaginary pair of scissors.”
+The most common type is ideomotor apraxia.
+In this condition, the patient can move and handle objects.
+However, they cannot mimic certain actions.
+To test this, the examiner asks the patient to do some tasks.
+For example, they might say, “Light an imaginary cigarette.”
+Or they could ask, “Use pretend scissors.”
 The patient may also be asked to “sew on an imaginary button” to assess this ability.
 The breakdown of higher-ordered step sequencing in the manipulation of actual objects is known as torty apraxia.
 Serial step commands, such as “Take this piece of paper in your left hand, then fold it up, place it in the envelope, and seal the envelope,” are used to test it.

 Losing the ability to create line drawings or work with block designs based on visual or verbal instructions is known as constructional incapacity.
 In order to test the patient, line drawings with increasing levels of complexity are shown, and they must be reproduced.
 The patient is then instructed to create images from memory, such as “Draw a clock face; put in the numbers; draw hands on the clock to say 8:20.”
 Lastly, the patient might be asked to replicate stimulus designs by manipulating blocks, which are multicolored cubes from WAIS-R.